India struggles to soothe markets as liquidity concerns grow

 Jaitley is due to chair an annual review meeting with the chiefs of state-run banks on Tuesday, where he is expected to seek updates on their plans to tackle bad loans.

+Late on Monday, the infrastructure developer and lender said it was unable to service certain debt obligations that fell due that day and also missed interest payments on some short-term bonds that were due over the weekend.

+Separately, its unit IL&FS Financial Services also said it could not service some debt obligation due Monday.

-The head of a mutual fund, who declined to be named due to company policies, said a number of factors from the rupee to oil are not supportive for India at the moment.
+The head of a mutual fund, who declined to be named due to company policies, said a number of factors from the rupee to oil are not supportive for India.

 “The underlying sentiment is so weak the market is not taking any assurances from anybody.
 It’s not even taking the government at face value any more,” said the mutual fund head.